borispulyer/tiny-node-api/README.md

 ### Filesystem location

-Serve files from `SERVER_PATH_PUBLIC` with a fileformat know to the available parsers.
+Serve files from `SERVER_PATH_PUBLIC` with a file format known to the available parsers.
 If a request falls outside, it is rejected.
-Please note, that the server does not check the real path of symlinks.
+Please note that the server does not check the real path of symlinks.

 | Variable                 | Purpose                                                                                                                     | Default |
 | ------------------------ | --------------------------------------------------------------------------------------------------------------------------- | ------- |